Now accepting applications! Training & Capacity Building Program Co-Lead

 Graduate Student Fellowship in Patient-Oriented Research

 The fellowship is designed to enhance the training experience of graduate students and postdoctoral fellows who are engaged in patient-oriented research relating to brain-based developmental disabilities in children.
-It also aims to increase patient engagement throughout the process by enriching current POR practices or augmenting the research project.
+It also aims to increase the engagement pf partners with lived and living experience (PWLEs) throughout the process by enriching current POR practices or augmenting the research project.

 Meet previous winners: